bobjones/lotto-qr-generator/README.md

-# lotto
+# TX Lotto QR Code Generator

-TX Lotto Number Generator
+This shell script scrapes some "suggested" lotto numbers from http://www.txlotteryx.com/Lotto/intelligent-combos.htm, and generates QR codes that can be scanned by a lotto machine at the grocery store.

-## Setup EC2 Instance
+## Setup

 ### Setup httpd